Publications

 Handbook Articles, Catalog Entries, and Invited Reviews

-vol. 3.
-Cologne: Böhlau, forthcoming 2022 [invited contribution; typescript; 18 p., in press]. - “Arbeitsweise: Medienwissenschaftliche Perspektive.”
+• “Arbeitsweise: Medienwissenschaftliche Perspektive.”
 Theodor-Fontane-Handbuch.
 Ed.
-Rolf Parr, Gabriele Radecke, and Peer Trilcke, Berlin; Boston: De Gruyter, scheduled for 2022 [invited contribution; accepted].
+Rolf Parr, Gabriele Radecke, and Peer Trilcke, Berlin; Boston: De Gruyter 2023, 127–134 [invited contribution].

-- “Wanderungen durch die Mark Brandenburg: Zur Entstehung, Druck- und Editionsgeschichte” [co-authored with Gabriele Radecke].
+• “Wanderungen durch die Mark Brandenburg: Zur Entstehung, Druck- und Editionsgeschichte” [co-authored with Gabriele Radecke].
 Theodor-Fontane-Handbuch.
 Ed.
-Rolf Parr, Gabriele Radecke, and Peer Trilcke, Berlin; Boston: De Gruyter, scheduled for 2022 [invited contribution; accepted].
+Rolf Parr, Gabriele Radecke, and Peer Trilcke, Berlin; Boston: De Gruyter 2023, 420–423 [invited contribution].